-Kitty arrived at the locker room only to see that the door had been locked.
+Kitty arrived at the locker room only to see that the doors had been locked.
 Realizing now she had to go fully dressed onto the track to find the coach she felt even more like an embarrassment.
 Her peers were casually talking when Kitty, still partly out of breath asked to be let in to go change.
 The coach denied her request and instead sent her to the office as she had already been marked as truant.
-Kitty's eyes welled with tears and another girl could be heard mocking her as she walked away feeling defeated by her circumstance.
+Kitty's eyes welled with tears as another girl could be heard mocking her as she walked away feeling defeated by her circumstance.
 Kitty knew she should not have had faith in others, especially a person like Ben.
 Kitty wondered what was wrong with her to have been so stupid as to think she could catch a break.
 It was hard for her to tell if she hated herself more than anything or the people she felt let her down constantly.

-In the office, the woman working at the front desk had no patience for Kitty as she was busy answering calls.
+In the office, the secretary working at the front desk had no patience for Kitty as she was busy answering calls.
 She had just enough time to look up to pass her a Saturday school slip, then gesture for her to go on to her next class as the bell rang.
-Kitty's next class was a music history class.
+Kitty's next class was music history.
 The teacher was an elderly extremely nearsighted man who spoke as if he were a town-crier sent from the past.
-He spoke over the students who were completely disinterested in his lesson as he announced that the theater class at the community college was allowing the highschool students to try out.
-He handed out leaflets with the details of the play that they would be auditioning for and sat down in his chair for the remainder of the period.
+He spoke over the students who were completely disinterested in his lesson as he announced that the theater class at the community college was allowing the high school students to try out.
+He handed out leaflets with the details of the play that they would be auditioning for, then sat down in his chair for the remainder of the period.
 Maybe it was to get her mind off of the bad start to her day or maybe it was just out of morbid curiosity but Kitty stared at the information on that page and thought to herself that it was time to start to hope.
 As she sat at her desk she felt that she had to start to make things better for herself.
 She'd be damned if she were going to accept her miserable life as it was without putting some effort into reaching toward that happiness that she didn't seem to ever have.